 to but a few, as well as the other historical and archaeological

 can provide accommodation, transportation and even excursions to

-in the Aegean.
+remote beaches.
 A better host you won't find, Kostis can teach you

 the ancient art of bee-keeping, how to make spatholatho, (the ancient